umbe77/umbe-arch/README.md

-# Installing My required application in a new system
+j Installing My required application in a new system

 ### This installation process is based on an ArcolinuxD installation without any choice in calamares